Note

 )

-plot_results("Gradient Boosting on Ames Housing (few and small trees)")
+results_underfit, "Gradient Boosting on Ames Housing (few and shallow trees)"

-The results for these under-fitting models confirm our previous intuition: the native category handling strategy performs the best when the splitting budget is constrained.
-The two other strategies (one-hot encoding and treating categories as ordinal values) lead to error values comparable to the baseline model that just dropped the categorical features altogether.
+The results for these underfitting models confirm our previous intuition: the native category handling strategy performs the best when the splitting budget is constrained.
+The two explicit encoding strategies (one-hot and ordinal encoding) lead to slightly larger errors than the estimator’s native handling, but still perform better than the baseline model that just dropped the categorical features altogether.

 Related examples